 The university has written procedures for appealing decisions concerning grades and program and graduation requirements.
 A staff member in Student Affairs serves as ombudsperson to work with students in preparing formal appeals.
-YeeLeng Hang, the ombudsperson can be reached at 651-793-1552 or yeeleng.hang@metrostate.edu.
+Renee Beaulieu-Banks, the ombudsperson can be reached at 651-793-1560 or renee.beaulieubanks@metrostate.edu.
 Refer to Procedure 300, Academic Appeal Procedure for complete information.